Comfort Women: A New Musical: Inspiration

-In 2012, Kim was inspired to write the script when Shinzō Abe, Prime Minister of Japan, refused to acknowledge Japan's role in forcing women into sexual slavery.
+In 2012, Kim was inspired to write the script when Shinzo Abe, Prime Minister of Japan, refused to acknowledge Japan's role in forcing women into sexual slavery.
 Kim recalled that in 2012 Japan started a campaign to dishonor the stories of comfort women, a campaign where Japan said that comfort women were prostitutes who had sex with Japanese soldiers of their own free will.
 Kim said that the Japanese government was trying to erase the histories of the comfort women.
 Kim said that he could not hold his anger when Shinzō Abe was talking about the comfort women in 2012.
 An August 20, 2019, article said that Kim believes that momentum for spreading awareness of comfort women has decreased, in the years since the musical's first run, due in part to the government of Japan's attempts to suppress the history of comfort women.

 The musical is inspired by the testimonies of former comfort women.
 Although Kim could not find any testimonies of successful escapes, he decided to write an escape story.